 Law and holds a B.A. in Communication and Public Policy as well as a Juris Doctor degree.
 After law school, he practiced family law for nearly 30 years and worked as the executive director for a non-profit that assisted low-income and homeless clients.
 He also served as a volunteer Judge Pro Tem and mediator for the Los Angeles Superior Courts and on the Executive Committee of the Los Angeles County Bar Association Family Law Section.

-Assemblymember Bloom lives in Santa Monica with his wife of 33 years, Robbie Black, a healthcare professional and administrator at Cedars-Sinai Health Center in Los Angeles.
-The Bloom family includes two adult children, Zac and Emmett, three chickens and one dog.
+Assemblymember Bloom lives in Santa Monica with his wife of 35 years, Robbie Black, a healthcare professional and administrator at Cedars-Sinai Health Center in Los Angeles.
+The Bloom family includes two adult children, Zac and Emmett, two chickens and one dog.